Dance Across the Night Sky with Cassiopeia the Queen

 The Earth rotates on its axis

-Staring upward at the night sky above you at first get the notion you’re stationary in the universe, but nothing could be further from the truth.
-The Earth beneath you is spinning on its axis at 1000 km/hr, orbiting Sol at 100,000 km/hr, the Milky Way Galaxy at 800,000 km/hr, while the solar system is moving relative to the local stars at 70,000 km/hr.
+Astronomy questions and answers – Staring upward at the night sky above you get the notion you’re stationary in the universe, but nothing could be further from the truth.
+The Earth beneath you is spinning on its axis at 1000 km/hr, orbiting Sol at 100,000 km/hr, the Milky Way Galaxy at 800,000 km/hr while the solar system is moving relative to the local stars at 70,000 km/hr.
 In fact, the universe around us could be moving through a relative space and time of some unknown kind unimaginable to the human consciousness, and we would have no way of detecting this relative motion.
-We are all travelers in a sense on spaceshipearth1, 1 for the only habitable planet we know of for humankind that exists in the universe.
+We are all travelers in a sense on spaceshipearth1, which is the only habitable planet we know of for humankind that exists in the universe.

 A True Pioneer of the Human Journey to the Beginning of Space and Time